AlibabaCloudDocs/ecs/intl.en-US/Images/Public image/Overview.md

     -   CentOS 6.10 64-bit
     -   CentOS 6.9 64-bit
     -   CentOS 6.8 32-bit
-**Note:** If you are using a 32-bit operating system, you must select an instance types that has a memory of less than or equal to 4 GiB.
+**Note:** If you are using a 32-bit operating system, you must select an instance type that has a memory of less than or equal to 4 GiB.
 For more information, see [Select an image](/intl.en-US/Images/Select an image.md). |
     |CoreOS|    -   CoreOS 2345.3.0 64-bit
     -   CoreOS 2303.4.0 64-bit
     -   CoreOS 2303.3.0 64-bit